ukd1/windmill/README.md

 If the server sends a valid node_secret then it will receive a node key that it can use to pull its configuration from the server.

+You can also store extra information about the osquery endpoints by adding a host identifier and a group label to the front of the enroll secret stored in `/etc/osquery/osquery.secret`.
+The values are separated by a colon.

+### Example osquery.secret

+`www-1:web:bigrandomstringofcharactersforthewin`

+That will label the endpoint with an identifier of `www-1` and a group label of `web`

 ## Serving configuration files
 The `osquery_configs` folder holds all the configuration files you want to send